marionettejs/backbone.marionette/docs/marionette.controller.md

 instance, as well as those that are bound using the EventBinder from the controller.

-The `close` method will trigger a "close" event and corresdponding `onClose` method call:
+The `close` method will trigger a "close" event and corresponding `onClose` method call:

 ```js